 14.1.
 Timeliness

 The indices are calculated monthly and disseminated in t+40 (average) days.
 All aggregation levels and sub-sectors are released at the same time.
-The results of the production index are released on the 9-10th day of the second month following the reference month.
-The data are released simultaneously to all interested parties by issuing the press release “Industrial Production Index”.
+The results of the industrial production index are released on the 9-10th day of the second month following the reference month.
+The data are released simultaneously to all interested parties by issuing the news release “Industrial Production Index”.

 14.2.
 Punctuality